Research involving liquid-like surfaces

 Anti-scaling liquid-like surfaces

-When water evaporates from a surface, it leaves comtaminants which over time will accumulate and cause fouling, blockages and corrosion.
-Surfaces engineered to be slippery to liquids can supporess the deposition of salt.
+When water evaporates from a surface, it leaves contaminants which over time will accumulate and cause fouling, blockages and corrosion.
+Surfaces engineered to be slippery to liquids can suppress the deposition of salt.